 Acid Reflux Disease

-Acid reflux disease is caused by acid traveling up the esophagus.
+Acid reflux disease (aka gastro-esophageal reflux or GERD) is caused by acid traveling up the esophagus.
 This is sometimes caused by a relaxation at the stomach-esophagus border, or by an out pouching of the area (called a “hiatal hernia”).
 The primary symptom is heartburn, but severe disease can cause chest pain.
 It is usually relieved by antacids and/or by sleeping with the upper body raised.
 Failure to treat may lead to ulcers in some people.

 Certain lifestyle changes are often helpful for people with acid reflux.
 Eating smaller meals (say, 5 a day) and avoiding acidic foods before bedtime may help prevent reflux.
 Give your stomach at least 3 hours to empty before you lie down.